-A lot of people like luxury resorts and comfort when we’re on holidays.
+A lot of people like luxury resorts and comfort when they’re on holiday.
 I get it.
-Especially since having my baby I see and understand more why people prefer to book a resort package, as it’s simply convenient.
+Especially since having my kids I see and understand more why people prefer to book a resort package, as it’s simply convenient.

 Don’t Demand Things from Home

 A lot of the money that tourists pay is being reinvested in making tourists feel ‘at home’, which actually defeats the purpose of traveling in my opinion, but for many wealthy travelers is a must.
 Tourists would demand peanut butter in Kenya or Cheerios in India, as since no one local would use them there, all of this has to be imported – for tourists.